Adityaweb3/Decentralised_Crowdfunding/README.md

 People can send fund to contract
 List of people and their donated amount is stored in addresstoAmmountFunded and Funders functions.

-I didn't found any data feeds for Eth/Inr in chainlink data feeds so I have used Eth/Usd chainlink data feeds .
+## I didn't found any chainlink data feeds for Eth/Inr  so I have used Eth/Usd chainlink data feeds .